moritzschaefer/srna-seq/README.md

-TODO: add a quality control step (multiqc) sRNA-seq pipeline for read count- and DEG-analysis
+sRNA-seq pipeline for read count- and DEG-analysis

+TODO: add an automatic quality control step (multiqc)